jenbennings/framer-server/README.md

 This sucks.
 Let's get rid of it.

-[FastClick](https://github.com/ftlabs/fastclick) comes bundled `custom.js`, along with a function that attaches it to the body of `index.html`
+[FastClick](https://github.com/ftlabs/fastclick) comes bundled in `custom.js`, along with a function that attaches it to the body of `index.html`

 To start using it, modify your `sketch-framer-config.js` (part of the [sketch-framer](https://github.com/bomberstudios/sketch-framer) plugin) to include a reference to `custom.js`.